christopher-chandler/japanese_podcast_101_scraper/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- Special thanks to the developers of BeautifulSoup and the requests library for making web scraping and HTTP requests easier.
-- Japanese Podcast 101 for providing valuable language learning resources.

 Please feel free to open issues or contribute to this project if you encounter any problems or have suggestions for improvements.
 Happy learning!

 # 📋 Disclaimer and Recognized Issues